-The Computer Information Systems (CIS) degree is intended for students who are interested in a course which emphasizes the application of software in business and industry.
-The course provides a grounding in computer science, the construction and use of database systems, new media technologies, systems administration, artificial intelligence and business information systems.
-CIS for Business is a variant of the standard CIS degree and provides an opportunity to study a range of modules in Bangor’s internationally acclaimed School of Business.
+This degree emphasizes the application of technology in business and industry.
+We provide a thorough grounding in computing, the construction and use of database systems, new technologies, systems administration, artificial intelligence and business information systems.
+This degree is a variant of the standard Computer Information Systems degree and provides an opportunity to study a range of modules in Bangor’s internationally-acclaimed Business School.

-The course is designed to enable you to apply the latest developments in Computing to a broad range of organisational Information and Technology problems.
-After graduating you will be equipped to manage and develop computational technology systems for a broad range of user’s needs.
-In addition, the course will prepare you with a range of professional skills, including communication, teamwork, time-management and independent learning alongside an awareness of relevant legal, social and ethical issues.
+We’ve designed this course to enable you to apply the latest developments in Computing to a broad range of organisational Information and Technology problems.
+After graduating you will be equipped to manage and develop computational technology and systems for a broad range of user’s needs.
+We will also prepare you for the world of work with a range of professional skills, including communication, teamwork, time-management and independent learning alongside an awareness of relevant legal, social and ethical issues.

 During your time at Bangor you will develop an understanding of the fundamentals underpinning computer information systems and their application in industry.
-You will be able to describe the operation of these systems and apply a range of principles and concepts to the production of properly engineered software.
+You will be able to describe the operation of these systems and apply a range of principles and concepts to the production of properly considered solutions and systems.
 Crucially you will also understand the drivers for the future trends in this fast-moving area.

 - Final-year projects are often carried out in collaboration with a company.

 You will spend about 12 hours in lectures and 8 in laboratories each week.
-You will also have 4 tutorials in each module and have to work on software design and complete various problem-solving assignments.
-You will have an opportunity to undertake individual and team projects, including the ‘Software Hut’ software development team project in year 2.
+You will also have 4 tutorials in each module and have to work on software design, technical skills and complete various problem-solving assignments.
+You will have an opportunity to undertake individual and team projects, including the ‘Software Hut’ software Industry led development team project in year 2.
 Project work will allow you to develop your creative design and technical skills as well as apply the theoretical principles you have learned.
 Modules are assessed by examinations, continuous assessment or a combination.
-The continuous assessment can include some supervised practical element or independent study, followed by report writing.

 Modules for the current academic year